github/training-kit/downloads/subversion-migration.md

 ### Leveraging Git’s support of SVN

-Often times, during a transition to Git, the Subversion infrastructure remains in place while users become acquianted with local Git repository interactions, local workflows, and desktop applications.
+Often times, during a transition to Git, the Subversion infrastructure remains in place while users become acquainted with local Git repository interactions, local workflows, and desktop applications.

 The `git svn` command permits users to synchronize with a centralized Subversion repository host while taking advantage of all the benefits local Git command line and graphical clients have to offer.

 To acquire a Subversion repository as a resulting local Git repository, download the project in its entirety with this command: